 Criteria

 Although UV lights can be beneficial to almost all air conditioning systems by mitigating the amount of algae buildup, it’s not always necessary.
-If you are someone who likes to keep your West Palm Beach home at 78-80 degrees Fahrenheit, your system won’t be used as much as someone who keeps their home at 68 degrees, causing far less algae buildup.
+If you are someone who likes to keep your West Palm Beach home at 78 to 80 degrees Fahrenheit, your system won’t be used as much as someone who keeps their home at 68 degrees, causing far less algae buildup.

 Prevent Mold growth